 - IRS Form 1040, U.S. Individual Income Tax Return, and the related instructions.

-- IRS Publication 590, Individual Retirement Arrangements (IRAs).
+- IRS Publication 590-A, Contributions to Individual Retirement Arrangements (IRAs).

 IRS forms and publications are available at the IRS website, or by calling the IRS at 800-829-3676.